 How was it created?

-5G is based on OFDM (Orthogonal frequency-division multiplexing), which is a way of modulating a digital signal across several channels to decrease interference.
+5G is based on OFDM (Orthogonal frequency-division multiplexing), which modulates a digital signal across several channels to decrease interference.
 The company employs the 5G NR air interface in conjunction with OFDM principles.
 This technology also makes use of higher bandwidth technologies like sub-6 GHz and mmWave.

-This technology is intended to not only provide faster and more reliable mobile broadband services than 4G LTE but also to extend into new service sectors such as mission-critical communications and linking the enormous IoT.
-Many new 5G NR air interface design methods, such as a new self-contained TDD subframe design, enable this.
+This technology is intended to provide faster and more reliable mobile broadband services than 4G LTE and extend into new service sectors such as mission-critical communications and linking the enormous IoT.
+Many new 5G NR air interface design methods enable this, such as a new self-contained TDD subframe design.

 What are the differences between 5G and other versions?

 1G, 2G, 3G, and 4G all lead to 5G, which is intended to give more connection than ever before.
 The latest version is a more capable, unified air interface.
-It has been built with the capability of enabling next-generation user experiences, empowering new deployment methods, and delivering new services.
+It has been built to enable next-generation user experiences, empower new deployment methods, and deliver new services.

-With its fast speeds, improved dependability, and low latency, it will take the mobile ecosystem to new heights.
+Its fast speeds, improved dependability, and low latency will take the mobile ecosystem to new heights.
 This technology will have an influence on every business, making safer transportation, remote healthcare, precise agriculture, and digital logistics a reality, among other things.

 Low latency, for example, enables real-time engagement for cloud-based services, which is critical to the success of self-driving automobiles.

 This technology must be capable of supporting 1 million devices across an area of 0.386 square miles (1 km2).
 Low power usage will also allow linked items to run for months or years without the need for human intervention.